How We Learned to Budget With an Irregular Income

 2014 is shaping up to be another big year.
 If John’s new project lasts through the end of the year, our income will be about $140,000.
 He’s constantly looking for part-time work in other fields, but he tries to be upfront about the fact that he may have to leave on short notice if an oil and gas project opens up.
 This doesn’t interest many prospective employers, and we both understand why.

 While our income fluctuates greatly, our expenses are pretty much fixed.
-It costs us about $45,000 per year to live our current lifestyle in a small town outside of Cleveland, including day care, groceries, gasoline and utilities.
+It costs us about $45,000 per year to live our current lifestyle in a small town outside of Cleveland, including day care, groceries, gas and utilities.

 Fortunately the only debt we carry is our mortgage, and we are covered on my law firm’s health insurance.
 John could probably find a more stable job in a different industry, but he loves his career.
 He also never finished college (he is about a year away from having his bachelor’s degree), and while the oil and gas industry is flexible toward education, other industries would likely require a degree for any similarly salaried positions.
 Plus, there’s the opportunity for him to achieve a highly in-demand salaried position, provided he continues to work as a contractor and gain experience and connections.